 Greg Hancock has over 25 years' experience in capital markets practicing in the area of Corporate Finance.
 He has extensive experience in both Australia and the United Kingdom through his close links to the stockbroking and investment banking community.
 In this time, he has specialised in mining and natural resources and has had a background in the finance and management of small companies.
-He was a founding shareholder and first Chairman of Cooper Energy Ltd, an exploration and production oil and gas production company.
-He is Chairman of AusQuest Limited, an Australian mining exploration company with projects in Peru and Australia, Chairman of BMG Resources Ltd, Non-Executive director of Zeta Petroleum Plc, Strata-X Energy Ltd, King Island Scheelite Ltd and Golden State Mining Limited.
+He was a founding shareholder and first Chairman of Cooper Energy Ltd, an exploration and production oil and gas company.
+He is Chairman of AusQuest Limited, an Australian mining exploration company with projects in Peru and Australia, Chairman of BMG Resources Ltd, and Non-Executive Director of Zeta Petroleum Plc, King Island Scheelite Ltd and Golden State Mining Limited.
 Greg continues his close association with the capital markets in Australia and the United Kingdom through his private company Hancock Corporate Investments Pty Ltd.